alanepontesw/big-data-design-systems/README.md

         * Applications with short term, spike, or unpredictable workloads that cannot be interrupted.
         * Applications being developed or tested on Amazon EC2 for the first time.
       * Reserved
-        * Applications with steady state or predictable usage.
+        * Applications with steady-state or predictable usage.
         * Applications that require reserved capacity.
         * Users able to make upfront payments to reduce their total computing costs even futher.
         * Types: